 The European kitchen design is predominantly traditional.
-The drawers feature dark wood, open plan kitchens are rarely desired, and shiny metallic fixtures crown the entire space.
+The drawers feature dark wood, open-plan kitchens are rarely desired, and shiny metallic fixtures crown the entire space.

 But what if you wanted to be more contemporary?
-Well, the European kitchen is designed to be historical, yet timeless.
+Well, the European kitchen is designed to be historical yet timeless.
 This means that while adhering to a few architectural rules will make your kitchen stand out as more European, you’re not tied to a specific ruleset.

-Just like any other kitchen, you can experiment with whatever you want, and personalize the kitchen as much as you want.
+Like any other kitchen, you can experiment with whatever you want, and personalize the kitchen as much as you want.

 How?
 That’s what you’ll learn in this piece.
 Contemporary European kitchen design is a hot topic today.
 Many homeowners and interior designers are experimenting widely with different materials, layouts, colors, and tones.

-Also, designers are getting more creative, bringing back some of the forgotten, old fixtures of the European kitchen, and reintroducing them into the modern world, with a modern twist to it.
-A good example of this is the metallic cabinets that went out of fashion well into the 60s, only to resurface in recent years.
-Silver-tipped light bulbs are also making headlines, as one of the 2020 kitchen design trends, including slab backsplash and high performance countertops.
+A good example is metallic cabinets, which went out of fashion well into the 1960s only to resurface in recent years.
+Silver-tipped light bulbs are also making headlines as one of the 2020 kitchen design trends, along with slab backsplashes and high-performance countertops.

 1. Full Concrete Kitchen